lbsymt-developers/VinaProcess/README.md

 $VINAPROCESS/vina-process.pl -r receptor.pdb -l ligand.pdb
 ```

 ##### Notes:

-In a directory with 2 coumpounds to study (eg ligand.pdb and receptor.pdb)in pdb format file,
+In a directory with the ligand and receptor in pdb format file,

-the programm will create a directory of the format YYYYMMDDHHMM from the date.
+the program will create a directory of the format YYYYMMDDHHMM from the date.

-Inside, you will obtain the resulting coumpound in format of "energy-receptor-lingand-X-Y-Z".
+Inside, you will obtain the resulting compound in format of "energy-receptor-lingand-X-Y-Z".

-It's not obligatory to have the 2 files of coumpound inside the directory of work.
+It's not obligatory to have the 2 files of compound inside the directory of work.